 - In a second bowl, add 3 cups spelt flour and the salt.
 Whisk well to distribute the salt with the flour.

 - Pour the starter mixture into the bowl with the flour and salt.

 - Use your hand to mix well in a roughly formed ball.

 - Cover the bowl with a towel and allow to rest for 30 minutes.

-- Remove the ball from the bowl and fold over a number of times and then form into a round.
-(See video)
+- Remove the ball from the bowl, fold it over a number of times, and then form it into a round.
+(See video.)

 - Cover a baking sheet with parchment paper and dust with flour.
 Place round on the covered baking sheet.
 Dust the top of the dough with flour, cover with a cloth, and allow to rise 1 1/2 – 2 hours until double in size.

-- While the dough is rising, place your Dutch oven with lid into your cooking oven and preheat oven to 500 degrees Fahrenheit.
+- While the dough is rising, place your Dutch oven with lid into your cooking oven and preheat oven to 500°F.